vanillacode314/portfolio/src/pages/blog/comprehensive-guide-to-solid-js-stores.md

 ### Path Syntax - Filtering Arrays

-Now let's say we wanted to increment id of every use whose username starts with a j.
+Now let's say we wanted to increment id of every use whose username starts with a "j".
 We can't simply do this with array indices or from/to syntax as we don't know ahead of time which users satisfy the condition.
 For this use case you can pass in a function instead of a key as an argument which is equivalent to the [`Array.prototype.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method.
 The function is passed the old value and index as the argument.